 About 600 Congolese soldiers to be pulled out of Central African Republic after allegations of sexual misconduct.

-UN peacekeepers are sent to the most war-ravaged countries on Earth, ostensibly to help them transition to peace.
+UN peacekeepers are sent to some of the most war-ravaged countries on Earth, ostensibly to help them transition to peace.

 But some stand accused of committing crimes against the very people they are supposed to protect.